VX-Linux/main/README.md

 **Login**
 - anon / live

+**Things to do once connected (if not already connected when first logging in)**
+- Run Timezone to update to current location
+- Run Update to be fully up-to-date before installing

+**Installation**
+- Open a terminal and run <code>vxinstaller</code>

 **Known Issues**
 - Appmaker does not work in live session - connect to internet and run Menu > Update to complete the setup.
 Most VX utilities require an active and stable internet connection to function correctly.
 - Backup incorrectly reports estimated backup size by 2x